Lou Pagliaro

-Louis Pagliaro (May 5, 1919 - July 8, 2009) was an American table tennis player who won the United States national championship on four occasions, include three consecutive years in the 1940s.
-His small stature — he was just over five-feet tall and weighed under 120 pounds in his prime — and exciting style of play led to such nicknames as "Bullet Lou", "Dynamite Louie" and "Giant Killer", he was said to have "the hardest forehand in table tennis".
+Louis Pagliaro (May 5, 1919 – July 8, 2009) was an American table tennis player who won the United States national championship on four occasions, include three consecutive years in the 1940s.
+His small stature — he was just over 5 ft tall and weighed less than 120 lbs in his prime — and exciting style of play led to such nicknames as "Bullet Lou", "Dynamite Louie" and "Giant Killer", he was said to have "the hardest forehand in table tennis".

 Pagliaro was born on May 5, 1919, in Manhattan to Italian immigrants.
-Growing up on the Lower East Side, Pagliaro learned to play table tennis as an 8-year old after walking into a Boys' Club of New York location in the area.
+Growing up on the Lower East Side, Pagliaro learned to play table tennis as an eight-year old after walking into a Boys' Club of New York location in the area.
 He showed early proficiency in the sport, quickly defeating the older children who had taught him how to play.

-As a 14-year-old, Pagliaro, representing the Tompkins Boys Club, won the Metro Junior Championship held at the Bloomingdale's Midtown Manhattan location in May 1933, by scores of 21-14 and 21-16.
+As a 14-year-old, Pagliaro, representing the Tompkins Boys Club, won the Metro Junior Championship held at the Bloomingdale's Midtown Manhattan location in May 1933, by scores of 21–14 and 21–16.
 Pagliaro was a member of the United States team that competed starting in January 1938 for the Swaythling Cup, the sport's world championships.
 By April 1938, Pagliaro was ranked third nationally by the United States Table Tennis Association, behind Sol Schiff and George Hendry.

 He won his first national title in 1940, defeating defending champion Sol Schiff.
-In his win in the finals of the 1941 national championships, he was forced back as far as 40 feet from the table by finalist Edward Pinner's fast serves and overhead smashes, at one point returning a ball that was three inches above the floor, arced high in the air, hit the net and landed on the opposite side to win the point, taking the title by scores of 21-18, 21-11 and 22-20 to become the first American to win the title in consecutive years.
+In his win in the finals of the 1941 national championships, he was forced back as far as 40 ft from the table by finalist Edward Pinner's fast serves and overhead smashes, at one point returning a ball that was 3 in above the floor, arced high in the air, hit the net and landed on the opposite side to win the point, taking the title by scores of 21–18, 21–11 and 22–20 to become the first American to win the title in consecutive years.
 He won for a third consecutive time in 1942.
-In front of 1,000 fans at the General Motors Building at the 1942 national championships, held in Detroit, Pagliaro retained his title with a 21-12, 22-20, 21-17 win over Charles Burns, but lost with partner Jim Jacobsen in the men's doubles finals in four games to Ed Pinner and Cy Sussman.
+In front of 1,000 fans at the General Motors Building at the 1942 national championships, held in Detroit, Pagliaro retained his title with a 21–12, 22–20, 21–17 win over Charles Burns, but lost with partner Jim Jacobsen in the men's doubles finals in four games to Ed Pinner and Cy Sussman.

 He toured with the USO, entertaining the troops during World War II.
 He was one of several athletes who turned in their trophies for scrap metal in June 1942 to aid the war effort as part of an effort run by the Bronx Salvage Committee.
-Unable to make a living in the sport, he left table tennis and was employed at Michelman iron works, where he remained until he retired in 1984.
+Unable to make a living in the sport, he left table tennis and was employed at Michelman iron works in Brooklyn, where he remained until he retired in 1984.

 Coming out of retirement, Pagliaro won the 1952 national championship tournament held in Cleveland, defeating defending champion Dick Miles, a player whom Pagliaro had previously coached.

 He was inducted in 1979 into the USA Table Tennis Hall of Fame.